Ant0nSk0/text-adventure/README.md

     + Making the right inputs
     + Making the right decisions
     + (table to be added)
-+ Tested both in Gitpods terminal and the mock up terminal on Heroku.
++ Tested both in Gitpods terminal and the mock terminal on Heroku.
 Also did additional testing in PyCharm.

 ### Validation
 + The code goes through the [PEP8 Checker](http://pep8online.com/) without any issues.